brianedelman/wpfoundationboilerplate/README.md

 FoundationPress includes a `config-default.yml` file.
 To make changes to the configuration, make a copy of `config-default.yml` and name it `config.yml` and make changes to that file.
 The `config.yml` file is ignored by git so that each environment can use a different configuration with the same git repo.

 At the start of the build process a check is done to see if a `config.yml` file exists.
 If `config.yml` exists, the configuration will be loaded from `config.yml`.
 If `config.yml` does not exist, `config-default.yml` will be used as a fallback.

+Once Wordpress is installed and set up, in the /setup folder there is an Advanced Custom Fields flexible content export that should be imported once the plugin is set up.
+There is also a styleguide page export that needs to be imported as it corresponds to the flexible content items.

 #### Browsersync setup
 If you want to take advantage of [Browsersync](https://www.browsersync.io/) (automatic browser refresh when a file is saved), simply open your `config.yml` file after creating it in the previous step, and put your local dev-server address and port (e.g http://localhost:8888) in the `url` property under the `BROWSERSYNC` object.